Sharing of Unlicensed Spectrum by Strategic Operators: System Model

-Without coordination, each operator would choose to transmit over the full spectrum using the maximum power, referred to as the {\em full-spectrum strategy}.
-Clearly, if all operators employ the full-spectrum sharing, they all suffer the maximum interference, which results in poor spectral efficiency in the assumed interference-limited regime.
-Under full-spectrum sharing, the utility of operator $i$ at time $t$ is
+Without coordination, each operator would prefer to transmit over the entire spectrum using the maximum power, referred to as {\em full-spectrum strategy}.
+Clearly, if all operators employ the full-spectrum strategy (the strategy profile is referred to as {\em full-spectrum sharing}), they all suffer the maximum interference, which results in poor spectral efficiency.
+In particular, under full-spectrum sharing, the utility of operator $i$ in slot $t$ is

 and the expected utility of operator $i$ is